Rio de Janeiro in 4 Days

 Rio Botanical Garden – Cactus Eating

-Beautiful though the gardens are, the temperature has reached 36 degrees.
-We manage two hours, but that is my limit so we set off to catch a bus back to the hotel.
+Beautiful though the gardens are, the temperature reached 36 degrees.
+We managed two hours, but that was my limit so we set off to catch a bus back to the hotel.
 The bus route is circular; you can catch it either clockwise or anti-clockwise.
-We have a difference of opinion over which direction is correct.
-I’m right (obviously), but while we’re arguing, the bus sails past without us.
+We had a difference of opinion over which direction is correct.
+I was right (obviously), but while we were arguing, the bus sailed past without us and we had to wait for the next one.

 Rio Botanical Garden